No charges against Wisconsin officer who shot Jacob Blake

 KENOSHA, Wis.
-(AP) — A Wisconsin prosecutor announced Tuesday that he will not file criminal charges against a white police officer who shot a Black man in the back in Kenosha last summer, leaving him paralyzed and setting off sometimes violent protests in the city.
+(AP) — A Wisconsin prosecutor declined Tuesday to file charges against a white police officer who shot a Black man in the back in Kenosha, concluding he couldn’t disprove the officer’s contention that he acted in self-defense because he feared the man would stab him.

+The decision, met with swift criticism from civil rights advocates and some public officials, threatened to reignite protests that rocked the city after the Aug.
+23 shooting that left Jacob Blake paralyzed.
+Gov. Tony Evers, a Democrat, called the decision “further evidence that our work is not done” and called for people to work together for equity.
+Lt.
+Gov. Mandela Barnes, who is Black, was more pointed on Twitter: “I wish I could say that I’m shocked.
+It’s another instance in a string of misapplications of justice.”

+Kenosha County District Attorney Michael Graveley said investigators concluded Blake was carrying a knife when police responded to a report he was trying to steal a car.
+Officer Rusten Sheskey said he “feared Jacob Blake was going to stab him with the knife” as he tried to stop Blake from fleeing the scene.

+“I do not believe the state … would be able to prove that the privilege of self-defense is not available,” Graveley said.

-Officer Rusten Sheskey’s shooting of Jacob Blake on Aug.
-23, captured on bystander video, turned the nation’s spotlight on Wisconsin during a summer marked by protests over police brutality and racism.
-More than 250 people were arrested in the days that followed, including 17-year-old Kyle Rittenhouse, a self-styled medic with an assault rifle who is charged in the fatal shootings of two men and the wounding of a third.
+The shooting of Blake, captured on bystander video, turned the nation’s spotlight on Wisconsin during a summer marked by protests over police brutality and racism.
+More than 250 people were arrested during protests in the days that followed, including then-17-year-old Kyle Rittenhouse, a self-styled medic with an assault rifle who is charged in the fatal shootings of two men and the wounding of a third.

-Kenosha County District Attorney Michael Graveley said Tuesday that he “would have to disprove the clear expression of these officers that they had to fire a weapon to defend themselves.”

-He added: “I do not believe the state … would be able to prove that the privilege of self-defense is not available.”

 The Blake shooting happened three months after George Floyd died while being restrained by police officers in Minneapolis, a death that was captured on bystander video and sparked outrage and protests that spread across the United States and beyond.
 The galvanized Black Lives Matter movement put a spotlight on inequitable policing and became a fault line in politics, with President Donald Trump criticizing protesters and aggressively pressing a law-and-order message that he sought to capitalize on in Wisconsin and other swing states.

-WATCH ABOVE: Relatives and the attorney for Jacob Blake speak after the Kenosha District Attorney announced no charges will be filed against officers involved in his shooting

-Kenosha, a city of 100,000 on the Wisconsin-Illinois border about 60 miles north of Chicago, was braced for renewed protests ahead of the charges, with concrete barricades and metal fencing surrounded the Kenosha County Courthouse and plywood protecting many businesses.
-The Common Council on Monday night unanimously approved an emergency resolution giving the mayor the power to impose curfews, among other things, and Gov. Tony Evers activated 500 National Guard troops to assist.
+Kenosha, a city of 100,000 on the Wisconsin-Illinois border about 60 miles north of Chicago, braced for renewed protests ahead of the charges, with concrete barricades and metal fencing surrounding the county courthouse, plywood protecting many businesses and the mayor granted power to impose curfews.
+Evers activated 500 National Guard troops to assist.

-Sheskey was among officers responding to a woman who had reported her boyfriend was not supposed to be around.
-Cellphone video shows Blake walking to the driver-side door of an SUV as officers follow him with guns drawn, shouting.
-As Blake opens the door and leans into the SUV, Sheskey grabs his shirt from behind and opens fire.

-The Kenosha police union said Blake was armed with a knife, and Sheskey ordered him several times to drop it but he would not.
-Sheskey’s attorney, Brendan Matthews, said Sheskey fired because Blake started turning toward the officer while holding a knife.
+As temperatures dipped near freezing Tuesday evening, about 20 protesters gathered and marched in an area north of downtown, chanting “No justice, no peace.”
+About 15 cars, some honking their horns, followed.

+Vaun Mayer, a 33-year-old activist from Milwaukee who is Black, drove to Kenosha to protest.
+He said he didn’t expect the officer to be charged, calling Graveley’s decision just the latest in a line of prosecutors failing to charge police officers in Wisconsin.

 Sheskey, 31, has been the subject of five internal investigations since he joined the Kenosha department in 2013, including three reprimands for crashing his squad car three times over three years.
 He has also earned 16 awards, letters or formal commendations, his personnel file shows.

-Note: This story has been corrected to reflect that Rittenhouse pleaded not guilty to all charges.
-Also, corrects prosecutor’s narrative to show he asserted that Blake, not Sheskey, twisted toward the officer.